Ultimate Guide To WordPress RSS

 (RSS comments feed entries viewed on Firefox)

-Like post entries, your comments feed page will display differently depending on which browser you use …
+Like post entries, your comments feed items will display differently depending on the browser you use …

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL: